stevana/bits-and-bobs/README.md

 # bits-and-bobs

-A Haskell library for working with binary data, inspired by Erlang's bit syntax.
+A library for working with binary data, inspired by Erlang's bit syntax.

 ### Motivation